syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/06.lbaas/docs.en.md

 ---
-title: 'Create a LoadBalancer (as a Service)'
+title: '6.
+Create a LoadBalancer (as a Service)'
 date: '2019-02-28 17:30'
 taxonomy:
     category: